AsrithTanniru/9hacks-25/README.md

 ## ✨ Key Features

 - **🎨 Prompt-based QR Styling**
-  Describe how you want your QR code to look (e.g., "circular dots, red theme, techy")
+  Describe how you want your QR code to look (e.g., "background, theme etc.")

 - **📷 Upload QR Mask Image**
-  Add logos or custom masks to personalize your QR codes
+  can add personalisation to your QR codes

 - **🎛️ Modern Interactive Dashboard**
-  Clean sidebar navigation with real-time preview
+  Clean and Interactive UI.

 - **📱 Responsive Design**
   Works seamlessly on desktop and mobile devices